baspinarenes/awesome-frontend-resources/README.md

 *Resources for general topics (roadmaps, frontend blogs, tutorials covering many frontend technologies, etc).*

 * Roadmaps <a name="general-roadmaps"></a>
-  * [Roadmap.sh: Frontend Developer Roadmap](https://roadmap.sh/frontend) - Step-by-step learning guide.
+  * [Frontend Developer Roadmap @Roadmap.sh](https://roadmap.sh/frontend) - Step-by-step learning guide.
 Provides learning resources on some topic.
-  * [FrontendMasters: Frontend Developer Roadmap](https://frontendmasters.com/guides/learning-roadmap/) - Step-by-step learning guide.
+  * [Frontend Developer Roadmap @FrontendMasters](https://frontendmasters.com/guides/learning-roadmap/) - Step-by-step learning guide.
 Much more detailed than Roadmap.sh as topics and resources.
   * [Web Skills](https://andreasbm.github.io/web-skills/?compact) - A sorted chronologically visual overview of useful skills to learn as a web developer.
 * Books <a name="general-books"></a>
   * [Frontend Developer Handbook 2019](https://frontendmasters.com/books/front-end-handbook/2019/) - Covers the state of the frontend ecosystem in 2019 (learning path, tools, trends, salaries, community resources, etc).
 There are no 2020 and 2021 editions.